 Different tax accountants use different pricing methods for tax preparation.
-When you want to compare their rates, you could ask them how they come up with their fees.
-Alternatively, you can ask for estimates of their tax services.
+When you want to compare their rates, you could start by asking how they produce their fees.
+Alternatively, you can ask for an estimate of their tax services.

-While some offer a free consultation, others will only engage you when you’ve presented your tax situation to them.
-Since your summary may not be very accurate, the estimate may also not be as close to what you’ll end up paying.
+While some offer a free consultation, other accountants will only engage you when you’ve presented your tax situation to them.
+Since your summary may not be exact, the estimate may not reflect what you’ll end up paying.

-Some of the methods tax professionals use in determining tax preparation fees include the following.
+Here are some of the methods tax professionals use in determining tax preparation fees:

 1. Setting a Fee for Each Tax Schedule

-There’s typically no room to negotiate the tax preparation fees.
+With this method, there’s typically no room to negotiate the tax preparation fee.
 The fee is usually a flat rate that applies to each schedule or form.
 For a breakdown on the average cost of filing common forms, check out the following from the National Society of Accountants: